About the property

 Jerome Wheeler was successful wherever he went, and he and Harriet certainly could have lived wherever they desired.
 But ultimately, they chose Manitou Springs as their home.
 Come to Manitou Springs and see what they discovered.
 This is a great place to be.

 Jerome Wheeler’s Windemere estate in Manitou Springs included an elaborate conservatory, this carriage house, billiard rooms and two bowling alleys.
 Roses for the Cliff House Hotel were grown in the conservatory and placed on guest's pillows each night.

 After the death of the Wheelers (Harriet died in 1916), the estate was sold off, and the Wheeler residence was demolished for a hotel.
 The post office was built on the site in 1940.

-The carriage house was divided into apartments somewhere around 1920.
-There were seven apartments in the building, which fell vacant around 1990.
+The carriage house was divided into seven apartments about 100 years ago.
+The building fell vacant in the 1980's.
 We purchased the building in 1993 with the intention of developing it into a bed and breakfast.
 Ultimately, due to the constraints of time, money, full-time jobs, and kids to raise, the bed and breakfast was never realized.
-As they say, “Life is what happens to us while we are making other plans.”
+As they say, "Life is what happens to us while we are making other plans."